bgd88/cratering_asymmetry/README.md

 Random Parameters to be Estimated:
 ==================================

-The following 6 Parameters will be estimated in out MC simulation.
+The following 6 Parameters will be estimated in our MC simulation.

 First there are three parameters required to describe the orbit of an ecliptic comet making a close encounter with a giant planet.